‘Bachelor’ Nick Viall’s Engagement Ring, Proposal Details Revealed Before Finale

-The Bachelor Nick Viall must choose between Raven Gates and Vanessa Grimaldi during Monday night’s three-hour season finale, and fans who are hoping to watch a romantic proposal may finally get to see Nick get down on one knee.
+The Bachelor Nick Viall must choose between Raven Gates and Vanessa Grimaldi during Monday night’s three-hour season finale and fans who are hoping to watch a romantic proposal may finally get to see Nick get down on one knee.
 After making a painful decision to send one girl home, Nick will present a stunning Neil Lane engagement ring to his final pick and, whether she accepts or not, the sparkling diamond rivals the rings presented by Bachelor stars from previous seasons.

 How big is the all-important engagement ring that Nick picked?
 Will he end up throwing it across the limo like he did after Kaitlyn dumped him on her season of the Bachelorette or will he finally luck out and leave the final rose ceremony with a bride-to-be wearing a multi-carat diamond engagement ring?